Advertisement

 Advertisement - Page continues below

-We’ve tried the 50 and 85 so far, and while the 50 has plenty of low down shove, the 85 does feel a fair bit keener (enough to push you back in your seat) and keeps pulling strongly all the way up to motorway speed.
+We’ve tried the 50 and 85 so far, and while the 50 has plenty of shove initially, the 85 feels a fair bit keener (enough to push you back in your seat) and keeps pulling strongly all the way up to motorway speed.
+Not a car that’ll tremble at the sight of a slip road, this.

-But even the 50 felt pleasingly nippy around town (we expect the 60 to be much the same), and any quicker would be at the detriment of range, which is the more pertinent figure here.
+Even the 50 is pleasingly nippy around town and the 60 is much the same.
+Any quicker would just hurt the range, which is far more pertinent here.

 Speaking of, how far can I go between charges?

-Real world, we saw 3.5mi/kWh in the 50 (compared to the official 3.9mi/kWh rating), which equates to 180-ish miles.
+Like with any electric car (or petrol one for that matter), real-world performance isn’t quite as rosy as the lab data suggests.
+We saw 3.5mi/kWh in the 50, which equates to 180-ish miles, or 50 short of the claim.
 In the 85 we only got 3.0mi/kWh, which shakes out at roughly 230 miles.
-Admittedly we were pushing slightly harder in the latter, so you can beat those numbers.
+Admittedly we were pushing slightly harder in the latter, so you can definitely beat those numbers.

 Highlights from the range